bgamari/ghc-wiki-import/new-ghci-debugger.md

 - Fix the ghci help command.
 (EASY)

-- Save/restore the link environment at break points.
+- Save/restore the link environment at breakpoints.
 At a breakpoint we modify both the hsc\_env of the current Session, and also the persistent linker state.
 Both of these are held under IORefs, so we have to be careful about what we do here.
-The "obvious" option is to save both of these states on the resume stack when we enter a break point and then restore them when we continue execution.
+The "obvious" option is to save both of these states on the resume stack when we enter a breakpoint and then restore them when we continue execution.
 I have to check with Simon if there are any difficult issues that need to be resolved here, like gracefully handling exceptions etc. (MODERATE)

 - Remove dependency on -fhpc flag, put debugging on by default and have a flag to turn it off.
 (EASY)

-- Allow break points to be set by function name.
+- Allow breakpoints to be set by function name.
 Some questions: what about local functions?
 What about functions inside type class instances, and default methods of classes?
 (MODERATE)

 - Support Unicode in data constructor names inside info tables.
 (MODERATE)